 If you’re looking to get started as a computer scientist, explore a bachelor’s or master’s degree in computer science offered on Coursera.
 Consider the Bachelor of Science from the University of London to help put you on the path to higher-paid opportunities.

-If you have no experience in the field, you can consider taking an entry-level course in computer science as a starting point.
+If you have no experience in the field, you can consider taking a computer science programming course as a starting point.

 Editorial Team